brunobord/cmdbot/docs/your_bot.rst

 CmdBot is coming with two available configuration modules.
 The default one is using the "ini file" described in :ref:`the ini file section <ini-file-label>`.

 But you can override this using the :class:`ArgumentConfiguration`.
-Like this
+Like this:

 .. code-block:: python